alx-askw/chitterChallenge/README.md

     - it works by searching for words with an @ prefix and using that to find the emails of those users, thus it will only send emails to users who exist
     - *IMPORTANT*: I used an npm package called 'nodemailer' and they require you create a mail transport, I didn't have the time to set up a gmail SMTP, so I used the built in test account.
     - To view the email to a tagged user, if you post a peep, @ing a valid user, check the console of the express server for a link which will take you to a testing email site with the email that the user would receive if gmail was set up.
+    - The populate script doesn't show the tagging functionality - you will have to start tagging valid users yourself to see it

 **Despite having implemented all the criteria - I consider this to be a partial completion:**